michaelmagee/magee-ms3/README.md

 - Attempted color inspiration from color.adobe.com
 - Secret Key generation from: https://randomkeygen.com/  as suggested by CI
 - Using BCRYPT for hashing by Brian my mentor.
 - Excellent examples provided by Code Institute for the Task Manager.
+I leveraged the things I learned in the mini_project but extended them significantly.
+I was going to change the colors and have my wife pick them but she like the Code Institute ones better.

 ### Media & Content
 -  Icons by - https://fontawesome.com/